-One of the best aspects of chiropractic care is the variety of approaches chiropractors can utilize to treat your condition and improve your overall quality of life.
-The goal of chiropractic care is to use the manipulation of the musculoskeletal system, primarily the spine, to improve function, reduce pain and inflammation, and help your body to function at its best.
+Perhaps the most intriguing aspect of chiropractic care is the multitude of disciplines that can be used to treat a patient’s condition and improve their quality of life.
+No matter what modality a Doctor of Chiropractic Medicine chooses, the goal is the same – the manipulation of the musculoskeletal system, primarily the spine, to improve function, reduce inflammation and pain, and help the body recover naturally.

 What is the Activator Method?

-Compared to other forms of manipulation, the Activator method can also provide localized treatment to specific areas of the body.
+Compared to other forms of chiropractic manipulation, the Activator Method may also provide localized treatment to specific areas in the patient’s body.

-We understand that there is no one-size-fits-all approach that can address your needs and conditions and we will work with you to determine which treatment option is the right one for you.
-For more information on the Activator method or to schedule an appointment, please contact Hunt Spinal Care today.
+At Hunt Spinal Care, we understand that there is no one-size-fits-all approach that can address your needs and conditions, and we will work with you to determine which treatment option is the right one for you.
+If you are looking for a Tulsa chiropractor that uses the Activator Method, we are here to help!
+For more information on the Activator Method or to schedule an appointment, please contact Hunt Spinal Care today.